moedeveloper/doc2/@ptitude-Analyst-Integration-API-Documentation.md

-# This Section Describe the APIs implemeted in Entreprise Service Bus Integration application.
+# This Section Describes the implemented APIs in **Entreprise Service Bus Integration** application.

 This application was implemented as a general solution to interact between SKF @A and Maximo platform.
 This REST application  has returns of JSON format and secured with "TransportCredentialOnly" with the following Credentials:
 - username: skf